kushalbhana/Chessmasters-multiplayer/README.md

     Fill all `.env.local` file in the root directory as well as in apps and packages and configure your environment variables as required (e.g., Redis connection details).

 4. **Start Redis Server**:
-    Ensure your Redis server is running(No need for now).
+    Ensure your Redis server is running.

 5. **Migrate your database**:
     ```sh